Lyon Creative Lighting Forum

 From January 2026 onwards, he will continue to explore the versatile potential of light art as director of GLOW Eindhoven.

-Sebnem Gemalmaz, Associate and Urban Lighting Lead – Arup
+Sebnem Gemalmaz, Associate – Arup

 Sebnem Gemalmaz is an urban planner and lighting designer with 19 years of experience and dual master’s degrees in urban design (YTU) and Lighting Design (KTH).
 She headed Arup’s lighting business in Istanbul for 11 years, delivering large-scale urban projects and lighting plans that embed social value, sustainability, and inclusive design.
 From Stockholm to Shah Alam, she has led strategic lighting projects across several cities.